Religious image

+Leonardo da Vinci's The Last Supper (1498).

 A religious image is a work of visual art that is representational and has a religious purpose, subject or connection.
 All major historical religions have made some use of religious images, although their use is strictly controlled and often controversial in many religions, especially Abrahamic ones.
 General terms associated with religious images include cult image, a term for images, especially in sculpture which are or have been claimed to be the object of religious worship in their own right, and icon strictly a term for Eastern Orthodox religious images, but often used more widely, in and outside the area of religion.